 The obliques connect the lower ribs to the pelvis.
-See diagram and notice how the muscles are layered as well as the alignment of the fibers of each muscle are in different orientations.
+See the diagram and notice how the muscles are layered as well as the alignment of the fibers of each muscle is in different orientations.
 The obliques connect the low back muscles and wrap around attaching to the rectus abdominal muscles (front to back) and connect ribs 9-12 to the pelvic bone (top to bottom).

 What does the internal oblique muscle do?

 Together these muscles form a firm wall that protects your internal organs and they help to maintain posture.
 In addition, the contraction of these muscles helps in exhalation and to increase intra-abdominal pressure such as in sneezing, coughing, defecating, lifting, and even childbirth.

 In athletics, your oblique muscles help with trunk rotation, while your hips help produce as much as 30-40 percent of your rotational ability, the rest is created by your core muscles and specifically your oblique muscles!
 Two of the biggest sports that see a high incidence of oblique injuries are golf and baseball.